SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/prerequisites.md

 ### Building the Cumulocity IoT C++ SDK

 The agent software requires the [**Cumulocity IoT C++ SDK**](https://bitbucket.org/m2m/cumulocity-sdk-c/src/master/).
-Before starting to build the software, you need to build the Cumulocity IoT C++ SDK.
+So you need to build the Cumulocity IoT C++ SDK first, before starting to build the software.

-1. Launch Git client and clone the SDK repository to a directory of your choice.
+1. Launch a Git client and clone the SDK repository to a directory of your choice.
 For example:

     ```shell
     cd ~/<my_working_directory>